HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 In some circumstances, scopes must be represented as URIs.
 For example, when exchanging what scopes users are allowed to have, or sharing what scopes a user has chosen.
 When URI representations are required, the SMART scopes SHALL be prefixed with `http://smarthealthit.org/fhir/scopes/`, so that a `patient/*.r` scope would be `http://smarthealthit.org/fhir/scopes/patient/*.r`.

-openID scopes the URI prefix of http://openid.net/specs/openid-connect-core-1_0# SHALL be used.
+To represent OpenID scopes as URIs, the prefix `http://openid.net/specs/openid-connect-core-1_0#` SHALL be used.

 ---